ibrahimesseddyq/Angular_rest_api/README.md

 1. run `npm install` in the root folder
 2. Go to json_server Folder and run this commande  `json-server --watch db.json`.
 3. go to ./src/app/services/crud.services.ts and change the apiUrl to the localhost: plus the port where your json-server run for me its  `localhost:3000`
-4. run the `ng serve -0` command inside angular folder
+4. run the `ng serve -0` command inside this folder
 5. Have some fun and give me feedback on contact@armanov.live